Skip to content

 Post-Processing and Visualization

 After segmenting video frames with SAM-2, you may want to refine the results and visualize them.
-This involves post-processing to smooth out results and visualization to view the segmented frames.
+This involves post-processing to smooth out results and visualize the segmented frames.
 Here’s a detailed guide on how to handle these tasks:

 Post-Processing Techniques

 Post-processing helps to refine segmentation results, making them more accurate and visually appealing.
-Common techniques include:
+Here are few Common techniques:

 Temporal Smoothing and Consistency